Strategies to prevent heart disease

 You can prevent heart disease by following a heart-healthy lifestyle.
 Here are strategies to help you protect your heart.By Mayo Clinic Staff

-Heart disease may be a leading cause of death, but that doesn't mean you have to accept it as your fate.
-Although you lack the power to change some risk factors — such as family history, sex or age — there are some key heart disease prevention steps you can take to reduce your risk.
+Heart disease is a leading cause of death, but it's not inevitable.
+While you can't change some risk factors — such as family history, sex or age — there are plenty of ways you can reduce your risk of heart disease.

 1. Don't smoke or use tobacco

 One of the best things you can do for your heart is to stop smoking or using smokeless tobacco.
 Even if you're not a smoker, be sure to avoid secondhand smoke.

 Chemicals in tobacco can damage your heart and blood vessels.
 Cigarette smoke reduces the oxygen in your blood, which increases your blood pressure and heart rate because your heart has to work harder to supply enough oxygen to your body and brain.